top of page

 Whatever my choices portend for the future, the real question remains… given all that … "why am I still here?"
 To create another project, to be part of a team attempting to create something needed by the world, to explore my own personal development in an effort to become my better angel, to offer something unique to the people I love?
 What?

 All noble pursuits, but IF now I am diminishing in influence, what is the point of me continuing to conjure up these kinds of projects?
-Was I just supposed to take up space until my body gave out.
+Am I just supposed to take up space until my body gives out.
 That was not a course I intended to follow.

 This suggested to me that any thought I had about ending my life before my biological clock ran out (like my Mother had) was just that.
 A transition at that point to the next existence without judgement.